What are Erosional Landforms?

 Erosional landforms are any of the various landforms that have been produced on the earth’s surface as a result of erosion.
 Erosion is the process by which the landscape is worn away by various forces such as water, wind, and ice.
 Erosion-related landforms include valleys, potholes, river terraces, and entrenched Meanders.

 Erosional landforms refer to the various landforms that have developed on the earth’s surface as a result of erosion.
-Erosion is the process by which the landscape is worn away by numerous forces, including water, wind, and ice.
+Erosion is the process by which the terrain is modeled away by numerous forces, including water, wind, and ice.
 Erosion-related landforms include valleys, potholes, rooted meanders, and river terraces, among others.

 Cave: